The Master Needs You

 God Has Gifted You for Ministry

-When you come face to face with Jesus at the time you enter eternal life, will you judge yourself unworthy of the fullness of His love because you were stingy with the gift of yourself?
+When you come face to face with Jesus at the time you enter eternal life, will he smile at you because you were generous with the gift of yourself?

 You are a gift because God has created you to be gift.
 You are a gift because you desire to give of your skills and talents.